 |Larger aperture +/or longer shutter speed||Smaller aperture +/or faster shutter speed|

-When deciding whether or not to use an high ISO number, keep in mind that the visual presence of noise is often barely noticeable when images are reduced in size for printing and, viewing on a computer or posted to a social media site.
-In addition, an acceptable level of noise in a photo is preferable to not getting the shot at all.
+When deciding whether or not to set a high ISO number, keep in mind how the images will be used.
+Depending on the amount,, noise is often barely noticeable when images are reduced in size for printing, viewing on a computer or posted to a social media site.
+Importantly, an acceptable level of noise in a photo is preferable to not getting the shot at all.